Free MBLEx Practice Test

 The Massage and Bodywork Licensing Examination (MBLEx) is one of two national tests that certify the massage therapist to operate in all fifty states.
 The advantage of MBLEx certification is that the certificate follows the therapist across state lines, eliminating the need for separate state certifications.

-The Massage & Bodywork Licensing Examination has 125 multiple-choice questions that must be answered in two and a half hours.
+The Massage & Bodywork Licensing Examination has 100 multiple-choice questions that must be answered in two hours.
 While anyone may take the test, it is administered in the English language only.
 MBLEx is a computerized test, and it may be taken an unlimited number of times.

 The Massage and Bodywork Licensing Exam requires a thorough knowledge of human anatomical and physiological body systems.
 Muscular-skeletal function is also an important part of the MBLEx.